tanveer-610/car-server-side/README.md

 This app is created by React, react route,react bootstrap, firebase node js and mongodb.
 It helps to find out your car with cheaper price.

 * My Web App Helps to buy Cars in online
+* Automobiles selling houses to place orders with websites.
+* Users can place an order and cancel their order with authentication checking.
+* Admin can create new admin and manage the orders
 * Overall it can create a quality in Car buying environment
 * Can easily find best model car in one place
 * Able to see and reject own orders